PaulineGHG/Ontology_sunburst/README.md

 With SPARQL server :
 - ChEBI (chebi roles)
 - Gene Ontology (works well only with small set)

+Personal ontology possible :
+- Define all the ontology classes relationship in a dictionary `{class: [parent classes]}`
+- Define the root : unique class with no parents
+- Define the classes set(s) to analyse

 #### 2 **Analysis :**